rbawden/RoCS-MT/README.md

 ### MT system translations
 The `sys/` folder contains system outputs from the 2023 general MT task.
 They correspond to the translations of the concatenation of the four versions of the source texts.

+### Guidelines

+We include the first version of the guidelines for both normalisation and translation.
+Both guides, in particular the one for normalisation, is likely to evolve in future releases.